Barçagate

-Initially, Barça's board of directors denied hiring I3 Ventures for any social media campaigns aimed at enhancing the board's image or targeting other profiles.
-On the day the case was published, club president Bartomeu announced the termination of the contract with I3 Ventures.
-He acknowledged that the contract, in place since 2017, was intended to monitor information published about the club on social media.
+Initially, Barcelona FC's board of directors denied hiring I3 Ventures for any social media campaigns aimed at enhancing the image of the board or targeting others.
+However, on the same day that the case was publicised, club president Bartomeu announced the termination of the club's contract with I3 Ventures.
+He acknowledged that the company's contract with the club had been in place since 2017, but according to his statements on the matter the purpose of the contract was to monitor information published about the club on social media.

-On 1 March 2021, Catalan police raided club's offices in a search and seizure operation; in addition, Bartomeu, his adviser Jaume Masferrer, CEO Oscar Grau and head of legal services Roman Gomez Bonti were arrested.
-Bartomeu admitted that he hired I3 Ventures to improve Barcelona's image on social media, but denied that he intended to damage the reputation of individuals.
-The social media company had earned 980,000 euro for the campaign.
-On the same day, FC Barcelona had released a statement in which they declared that the information and documentation requested by the judicial police force related only to the case of "contacting of monitoring services on social networks".
+On 1 March 2021, Catalan police raided the club's offices in a search and seizure operation; in addition, Bartomeu, his adviser Jaume Masferrer, CEO Oscar Grau and Head of Legal Services Roman Gomez Bonti were arrested.
+Bartomeu admitted that he had hired I3 Ventures to improve Barcelona's image on social media, but denied that he intended to damage the reputation of individuals.
+The social media company was paid €980,000 for the campaign.
+On the same day, FC Barcelona released a statement in which they declared that the information and documentation requested by the police force related strictly to the case in question, pertaining to "the cont[r]acting of monitoring services on social networks".